Three Calls from God

 We do not do good works to gain God’s approval and favor, which are a free gift.
 Our approval by God is first and foremost based on Christ’s performance on our behalf.
 He kept the law of God perfectly and served his Abba Father without deviation all the way to the cross.

 When we accept Christ as our Lord and Savior, his right standing with God and the approval attached to his perfect obedience are credited to our spiritual “bank account”.
-This is called justification, the judicial act of God imputing or crediting Christ’s righteousness to those who believe.

-That’s the being part.
+That’s the “being” part.
 In addition, because we are new creations in Christ, who already have a right standing with God and his approval, we (super)naturally desire to do good works.
 The indwelling Holy Spirit inspires and enables us to carry them out.

 For God is working in you, giving you the desire and the power to do what pleases him.
 Philippians 2:13 (NLT)

-The Holy Spirit imparts to us experientially what has been imputed to us through justification.
 He works to translate our inner identity into outward performance.
-In other words, through what is called sanctification or transformation we start to think and act more like Christ.
+In other words, through what is called sanctification or transformation we start to think and act more and more like Christ.
+We participate in this process by consecrating, dedicating, or surrendering ourselves to Christ’s lordship and the inner work of God’s Spirit.

 When some of his disciples asked Jesus what works God wanted them to do, here is what our Lord said.